Books

 He returned to Peru for Cochineal Red which investigated the earliest beginnings of Andean civilisation.

-Then followed Tequila Oil, an account of ‘getting lost in Mexico’ when young, which was serialised by BBC Radio 4.
+There followed Tequila Oil, an account of ‘getting lost in Mexico’ when young, which was serialised by BBC Radio 4.

-His most recent book is The Green Road into the Trees: An Exploration of England.
+Then came The Green Road into the Trees: An Exploration of England (Preface / Random House)

 Illustrated books